 You might not know what they're called, but odds are you encounter them all the time: those hands, with their index fingers confidently extended, pointing you in the direction of a nearby restaurant, record store, or antique furniture shop.
 These icons are manicules.
 Redolent of the age of Buffalo Bill and P. T. Barnum, today they are mainstays of the visual lexicon of advertisers, graphic designers, and restaurateurs going for self-consciously ironic kitsch.

 The manicule's origins, however, can be traced much farther back in time, when readers used it to mark private moments of joy, curiosity, wonder, disagreement, outrage in the margins of their books and manuscripts.
 Manicules were ubiquitous long before they crawled onto awnings and billboards.
-According to William H. Sherman, one of the foremost experts on the manicule and marginalia in general, “between at least the twelfth and eighteenth centuries [the manicule] may have been the most common symbol produced both for and by readers.”
+According to William H. Sherman, one of the foremost experts on the manicule and marginalia in general, “between at least the 12th and 18th centuries [the manicule] may have been the most common symbol produced both for and by readers.”

 The Newberry's collection is uniquely positioned to document the manicule's evolution from marginal sign post guiding a single reader's textual experience to promotional flotsam directing the public’s commercial activity.
 With collecting strengths spanning the centuries before and after the invention of the printing press, the Newberry harbors manicules in a variety of manuscripts, printed books, and type specimens.